IsaKiko/D3-visualising-data/index.md

 Open science should be visible science.
 And what better way to make your research visible and accessible than putting it on the internet.
 But no one wants to read endless tables of data.
-We’d rather look at graphs, even better, interactive graphs.
+We’d rather look at graphs, or, even better, have the possibility of interact with the data.
 And we have probably all created some graphs.
-But in order to make them accessible by many people, we will have to move away from our specialized software to something everyone can interact with.
+But in order to make them accessible by many people, we will have to move away from our specialized software to some a more universal platform - the internet.

 We want to:

 * Display our data on a website to increase visibility and accessibility of our research.

+Our goal is to create a so-called bubble plot and publish it on the internet.

 Along the way, we will learn: